 It is the average airflow amount through the unit area under the unit pressure difference per unit of time.
 The air permeability is stated as ml/ min.
 As the porosity value increases numerically, it is understood that the air permeability of paper is high.
 The porosity value should be at the optimum level according to the type and usage of the paper.
 The high porosity value in the printing papers affects adversely the printing quality because it creates problem during the penetration of ink to the paper.

-Whiteness is defined as the ratio of a light reflected from a substance to the reflection in a substance reflecting the light totally.
-It is a value mesured at the R457 wavelength.
-The whiteness value may vary numerically depending on whether the UV filter of the measuring device is open or closed.
-For example, the whiteness value measured 86.0 as a result of the mesurement made with a device of which UV filter is closed, may be measured 93.0 with the same device when the UV filter is open.
+Whiteness is an indicator of blue light reflected from the paper surface.
+It is measured at R457 wavelength.
+The whiteness value changes depending on whether the UV filter of the measuring device is on or off.
+For example, as a result of the measurement made with a device with a closed UV filter, 86.0 measured whiteness value can be measured with the same device while the UV filter is open.

-The numerical increase of the whiteness value is the indicative of a high whiteness of the paper.
-The equal whiteness value of the both surfaces of the paper is required.
-Optical whiteners and blue dye are used in order to increase the visible whiteness.
+The numerical increase of the whiteness value indicates that the whiteness of the paper is high.
+The whiteness value of both surfaces of the paper is desired to be the same.
+Optical brighteners and indigo dye are used to increase the visible whiteness.